This article shows how to run a system command from Python and how to execute another program.

 subprocess.Popen(["/usr/bin/git", "commit", "-m", "Fixes a bug."])

-Similar to .run()
+.run()

 it can take a lot of optional arguments which can be found here.
+Warning: Using shell=True

-is discouraged
+is discouraged¶

 Both run